alli2026/NotificationSystem/README.md

 7. Open 'NotificationSystemMain.java'.
 8. Click Run in your IDE.

-More details on how to run the project can be found in TestingSuite.md.
+More details on how to run the project can be found in the tests/ directory.

 Prerequisites: MacOS, Windows, Linux, or any other OS that supports Java.
 Java JDK 17+ installed or any Java IDE.